Snails as food

-Snails are considered edible in many areas such as the Mediterranean region, Africa, or Southeast Asia, while in other cultures, snails are seen as a taboo food.
-In American English, edible land snails are also called escargot, taken from the French word for 'snail,' and the production of snails for consumption is called snail farming or heliciculture.
+Snails are eaten by humans in many areas such as Africa, Southeast Asia and Mediterranean Europe, while in other cultures, snails are seen as a taboo food.
+In English, edible land snails are commonly called escargot, from the French word for 'snail'.
 Snails as a food date back to ancient times, with numerous cultures worldwide having traditions and practices that attest to their consumption.
+In the modern era snails are farmed, an industry known as heliciculture.

 The snails are collected after the rains and are put to "purge" (fasting).
 In the past, the consumption of snails had a marked seasonality, from April to June.
-However, thanks to snail breeding techniques, today they are available all year round.
+Now, snail-breeding techniques make them available all year.
 Heliciculture occurs mainly in Spain, France, and Italy, which are also the countries with the greatest culinary tradition of the snail.
 Although throughout history the snail has had little value in the kitchen because it is considered "poverty food", in recent times it can be classified as a delicacy thanks to the appreciation given to it by haute cuisine chefs.

 Etymology of escargot

-Escargot, [ɛskaʁɡo], comes from the French word for snail.
-One of the first recorded uses of the French word escargot, meaning dates from 1892.
-The French word (1549) derives from escaragol (Provençal) and thence escargol (Old French), and is ultimately – via Vulgar Latin coculium and Classical Latin conchylium – from the Ancient Greek konchylion (κογχύλιον), which meant "edible shellfish, oyster".
-The Online Etymological Dictionary writes, "The form of the word in Provençal and French seem to have been influenced by words related to the scarab."
+Escargot, [ɛskaʁɡo], comes from the French term for snail.
+Usage of the French word "escargot" dates back to 1892.
+The French word, first recorded in the 14th century, derives from escaragol (Provençal) and then escargol (Old French).
+It ultimately traces back through Vulgar Latin coculium and Classical Latin conchylium to the Ancient Greek konchylion (κογχύλιον), which meant "edible shellfish, oyster".
+The Online Etymological Dictionary notes that the form of the word in Provençal and French seems to have been influenced by words related to the scarab.

 History

 Researchers have not been able to pinpoint when humans began consuming snails, although archaeological discoveries point to earlier stages than the invention of hunting.
 A lot of broken snail shells have been found in the Franchthi Cave, in the Greek Argolis, from the year 10,700 BCE.
-In Historia de gastronomía (2004), Fernández-Armesto points out the possible reasons: snails are easy to handle, and their cultivation "seems like a natural extension of harvesting."
-Unlike hunting large game, no guns or dogs are needed, and one's safety is not in jeopardy.
-Unlike other livestock, snails are easy to feed and can be raised in large numbers:
+In Historia de gastronomía (2004), Fernández-Armesto points out the possible reasons: snails are easy to handle, and their cultivation "seems like a natural extension of harvesting".

 It is difficult to go beyond the limits of a developmentalist and progressive model of the history of food, according to which it is unthinkable that no food was cultivated in such early times, but snail farming is so simple, requires so little technical effort and is conceptually so close to harvesting methods, that it seems doctrinaire to the point of stubbornness to exclude such a possibility.